 source=promo_email medium=email campaign=january_promo content=copy_variation1

-A session will be processed as a paid search referral when custom campaign parameters or AdWords / DoubleClick click IDs are used in the ad's destination URL and are sent to Analytics in the document location field.
+A session is processed as a paid-search referral when custom campaign parameters or AdWords / DoubleClick click IDs are used in the ad's destination URL and are sent to Analytics in the document location field.

 If custom campaign parameters or click IDs are not used, the session may be processed as organic instead.

-Social network referral data is processed by comparing the hostname set in the document referrer field to a list of known social networks.
-The first known social network that contains the hostname string will be used to populate the source dimension in reports.
+Social-network referral data is processed by comparing the hostname set in the document referrer field to a list of known social networks.
+The first known social network that contains the hostname string is used to populate the source dimension in reports.

 Processing direct traffic